How to Check your Schedule for School? – Find Classes for Next Year

 1. Incomplete Scheduling:

-• Schools might still be in the process of creating schedules.
+• Schools might still be creating schedules.
 They can’t give you something that isn’t finished.

 2. Maximizing Enrollment: